nextstrain/nextclade/docs/user/output-files.md

 Output phylogenetic tree.
 This is the input [reference tree](terminology.html#reference-tree-concept), with [Query Sequences](terminology.html#query-sequence) placed onto it.

-Accepted formats: Auspice JSON v2 ([description](https://nextstrain.org/docs/bioinformatics/data-formats), [schema](https://github.com/nextstrain/augur/blob/master/augur/data/schema-export-v2.json)) - this is the same format that is used in Nextstrain.
+The tree if Auspice JSON v2 ([description](https://nextstrain.org/docs/bioinformatics/data-formats), [schema](https://github.com/nextstrain/augur/blob/master/augur/data/schema-export-v2.json)) - this is the same format that is used in Nextstrain.
 And the same as for the input [reference tree](terminology.html#reference-tree-concept).

-The tree can be viewed in [auspice.us](https://auspice.us).
+The tree can be visualized online in [auspice.us](https://auspice.us) or in a local instance of [Nextstrain Auspice](https://docs.nextstrain.org/projects/auspice/en/stable/index.html).

+> ⚠️ For CLI users: Note that due to technical limitations of the JSON format, it cannot be streamed entry-by entry, i.e. before writing the output to the file, all entries need to be accumulated in memory.
+If the tree output is requested (through `--output-tree` or `--output-all` arguments), for large input data, it can cause very high memory consumption, disk swapping, decreased performance and crashes.
+Consider removing this output for large input data, running on a machine with more RAM, or processing data in smaller chunks.

 ## Stripped insertions